tav/gitfund/mvp/app/page/gitfund.md

 Of the [hundreds of][hundreds of] [crowdfunding platforms][crowdfunding platforms] out there, [OpenCollective] is perhaps the most similar to GitFund.
 We certainly share the same ethos.
 However, our models differ in a number of key ways:

-* They charge a 10% platform fee in contrast to our 0%.
+* They charge a 5-10% fee in contrast to our 0%.

 * They give backers/sponsors a lot of choice in determining how much to give projects.
 In contrast, we believe that our more streamlined, tier-based approach will result in projects receiving more money.